 For those in the room unsure or need a recap, let’s first establish exactly what we are talking about today.
 A Barndominium is a barn that has been converted into a living space or home.
 These conversions are often done from barns or other agricultural structures that you would find on farms but are not always the case.

-They have become so popular that people build their homes in this style, using steel or other materials for that converted barn style.
+They have become so popular that people build homes in this style, using steel or other materials for that converted barn style.
 And can you blame them?
 They are stunning structures!
-You can even get prefabricated kits that are partly manufactured in a factory that saves time and money when it comes to building your Barndominium!
+You can even get prefabricated barndominium kits that are partly manufactured in a factory, which saves time and money when it comes to building your Barndominium!

-Barndominiums are generally cheaper to build than traditional homes, especially if you already have the barn structure in place.
+Barndominiums are generally cheaper to build than traditional homes, especially if you already have the barn structure.
 Materials tend to be affordable, and for those carrying out the construction themselves, labor is cheap too!

 The short answer is, it depends!
 We know it’s hardly the answer you wanted to hear, but unfortunately, as with so many things in life, there is no definite, one answer fits all!

-Whether a Barndominium is considered a site build home or not depends on how the Barndominium is created.
-If you are converting an existing barn into a Barndominium and are carrying out the assembly of parts on-site, then yes, your Barndominium is a site build home.
+Whether a Barndominium is considered a site-built home or not depends on how the Barndominium is created.
+If you are converting an existing barn into a Barndominium and are carrying out the assembly of parts on-site, then yes, your Barndominium is a site-built home.
 The work will be carried out on-site, with materials being shipped there and assembled, weather providing!

 Typically, this is how Barndominiums are built.
 Most owners will already have the structure in place and undertake modifications and the assembly of internal and external frames on site.
 It’s often the easiest way to carry out a conversion, as it saves you traveling across states or the country with assembled door frames or beams!

 However, it is not the only way to create a Barndominium.
-As we mentioned earlier, not everyone has a barn or steel structure to convert into their dream homes.
+As mentioned earlier, not everyone has a barn or steel structure to convert into their dream home.
 You can build your own frame (again, this would be a site-built home) or opt to purchase a kit.

-These kits will either come like a manufactured home built entirely in factories and essentially plopped down on your plot (there is a lot more that goes into it than that).
-You can purchase Barndominiums like this, and these would not be considered as site build homes.
+These kits will either come like a manufactured home built entirely in factories and essentially plopped down on your plot (there is much more that goes into it than that).
+You can purchase Barndominiums like this, which would not be considered site-built homes.